 Dr. Nambisan’s research interests are in the broad areas of marketing & organizational communication, social media and other digital technologies, innovation & entrepreneurship, and healthcare management.
 Her current work focuses on social media (and other digital) experiences and their impact on a) consumer/patient behavior and decision-making, b) entrepreneurial behavior and value co-creation, and c) health and mental well-being.

 Dr. Nambisan pursues highly inter-disciplinary research that draws from different fields.

 Her work has been published in premier journals such as the Journal of Business Research (JBR), MIT Sloan Management Review, Journal of the American Medical Informatics Association (JAMIA), Health Care Management Review (HCMR) and Health Expectations.
 She has also actively participated and presented in reputed academic conferences such as AoM, HICSS, ICIS, USASBE, APHA, and AMIA.

-Nambisan, S., & Nambisan, P. (In Press).
+Nambisan, S., & Nambisan, P. (2017, November).
 Policies and strategies for the equitable distribution of benefits from technological innovation in health care.
+AMA Journal of Ethics.

 Nambisan, P., Gustafson, D. H., Hawkins, R., & Pingree, S. (2016, November).
 Social support and responsiveness in online patient communities: impact on service quality perceptions.
 Health Expectations

 Nambisan, P. (2016, January (1st Quarter/Winter)).
 Entrepreneurial mindset of the healthcare workforce: Meeting the needs of the emerging healthcare market place.
 Proceedings of the United States Association for Small Business Entrepreneurs (USASBE) conference.